bigalv69/modules/doc/source/module.rst

     .. versionchanged:: 5.1
        Option :option:`--tag` added

-    .. versionchanged:: 5.4
-       Support for :mconfig:`abort_on_error` configuration option added

 .. subcmd:: test modulefile...

  Execute and display results of the Module-specific tests for the